How did we land our first house sitting job? The truth is with great advice from experienced sitters and lots of research and planning.

-For inspiration, a good idea would be to look at some of the things that other sitters have written and have a think about what makes you unique, trustworthy and responsible.
+For inspiration, a good idea would be to look at some of the things that other sitters have written.
+Think about what makes you unique, trustworthy and responsible.

-If like us you are a couple applying for house sits together then often you just need one profile on each website and you can add the same information – it might just be a bit longer!
+If like us you are a couple applying for house sits together then often you just need one profile on each website.
+Then you can add the same information – it might just be a bit longer!